conda/conda-dot-org/blog/2023-06-22-conda-spaces-blogpost.md

 ---
-title: Exploring conda Community Spaces: Connect and Collaborate with Us!
+title: "Exploring conda Community Spaces: Connect and Collaborate with Us!"
+description: |
-description: Connect and Collaborate with Conda Community Spaces!
+      Connect and Collaborate with Conda Community Spaces!
 Discover, learn, and stay connected with our vibrant community.
 Explore resources, gain insights, and ignite your creativity.
-Join us on this exciting journey!
+Join us on this exciting journey!"
 slug: 2023-06-22-conda-spaces-blogpost
 authors: [pinak-datta, tnabtaf]